Saraswati Vidyardhi

-Saraswati Vidyardhi (born 1 May 1963) is a Carnatic vocalist and composer from Andhra Pradesh, India.
+Saraswati Vidyardhi (born 1 May 1963) is a Carnatic vocalist, composer, and academic.
+She has performed in India and internationally, and her compositions in Carnatic music include Varnams, Krithis, and Sankeerthanas.

 She has won critical acclaim for her intensive research in Anumandra sthai (octave).
-She is capable of singing notes below the mandra shadjam up to the anumandra shadjam, and has also unearthed rare Panchamantya ragas.
+She is capable of singing notes below the mandra shadjam.

 Early life and training

 Vidyardhi was born in Kolkata into a family of musicians.
 She had basic musical training from her father Sri I V L Sastry, the founder of Sangeetha Janakulam, a music school offering free coaching.
 She later became the disciple of Sri Ivaturi Vijayeswara Rao, a versatile musician of good repute.
 Vidyardhi has been under the tutelage of Dr. Nedunuri Krishnamurthy for over two decades.

 Performances

 Vidyardhi has performed at various festivals and venues across India in all major cities under the aegis of various Sabhas including The Music Academy, Sri Krishna Gana Sabha, Mudra, and Sri Shanmukhananda.
 She has also performed for the Spirit of Unity Concerts for National Integration and All India Radio's Sangeet Sammelan.